Can I Get Demoted Or Fired For Filing A Workers’ Compensation Claim?

 - Any other negative course of action taken by the employer against the employee as a direct result of the employee’s filing of a workers’ compensation claim for benefits

-An individual who faces employer retaliation in the state of California has legal options.
+An individual who faces employer retaliation in California has legal options.
 The first thing that an employee should do is take thorough notes about the retaliation, including relevant dates.
 It would be in the employee’s best interest to also consult an attorney early in the case to ensure the proper steps are taken to protect his or her rights.

 The next step requires the employee or his or her attorney to submit a Retaliation Complaint form to the Division of Labor Standards Enforcement.